 At least one half (1/2) of the persons entitled to vote at any meeting of the Board shall constitute a quorum for the transaction of business at that meeting, and the acts of a majority of the Directors present at a meeting at which a quorum is present shall be the acts of the Board.

 Section 6.
-Informal Action by Directors
+Action without a Meeting

-Any action which may be taken at a meeting of the Directors of the Corporation may be taken without a meeting if a consent or consents in writing setting forth the action so taken shall be signed by all of the Directors and shall be filed with the Secretary of the Corporation.
+Any action which may be taken at a meeting of the Directors of the NACW may be taken without a meeting if a consent or consents in writing setting forth the action so taken shall be signed by all of the Directors and shall be filed with the Secretary of the NACW.

 Section 7.
 Meetings Involving Electronic Technology

-One (1) or more Directors or members of a Committee may participate in a meeting of the Directors or Committees by means of conference telephone or other electronic means by which all persons participating in the meeting can hear each other, and all Directors so participating shall be deemed present in person at the meeting.
+Members may participate in a regular meeting, special meeting, or committee meeting virtually.

 Section 8.
 Adjournment